The Joy of Spring

 Creeping Phlox

 Creeping Phlox.
 The first to welcome spring each year.
 Creeping phlox produces a spring-like carpet in pastel hues of white, lavender, red and pink.
 Creeping phlox is a moderate grower that can spread up to 2’ but only reaches 4-6” in height.
 It requires full sun but will tolerate a couple hours of shade each day.
 Borders, walls, and around boulders are where it looks best.
 In my garden, you will find it cascading over a rock retaining wall.
-It tolerates most soils if it is well drained.
+It tolerates most soil if it is well drained.
 The plant requires little maintenance.
 Mites are about the only insect problem it will have.

 Dianthus